Murder of Eliza Samudio

 Brazilian model Eliza Silva Samudio was murdered in June 2010 by association football goalkeeper Bruno Fernandes das Dores de Souza, known simply as Bruno.
 During the investigations, one of the witnesses reported that Samudio had been killed by strangulation before being dismembered and buried under a layer of concrete.

-Bruno was convicted and sentenced to fifteen years in prison.
+Bruno was convicted and sentenced to fifteen years in prison, but was released after serving only 10 years.

 Biography of Eliza Samudio

-Eliza Silva Samudio was born in Foz do Iguaçu, Paraná on February 22, 1985, to architect Luiz Carlos Samudio and farmer Sônia Fátima Silva Moura.
+Eliza Silva Samudio was born in Foz do Iguaçu, Paraná (in Brazil) on February 22, 1985, to architect Luiz Carlos Samudio and farmer Sônia Fátima Silva Moura.
 Her parents lived together in Foz do Iguaçu for a year.
-Sônia was often attacked by her husband, so because of this and also for financial reasons, she left six-month-old Eliza with her father.
-From then on, she saw her occasionally.
+Sônia was often attacked by her husband.
+Because of this and for financial reasons, she left six-month-old Eliza with her father.
+From then on, she saw her infant occasionally.
 After some time, Sônia went to live in Mato Grosso do Sul, where she remarried and had a son.
 She operated a small pepper production farm with her husband.
 When Eliza turned ten, she went to live with her mother in Campo Grande for a year before returning to her father.

 Since the age of 13, Samudio wanted to leave her hometown to become a model on the Rio–São Paulo axis, and she moved to the capital of São Paulo at the age of eighteen.
 Not knowing anyone in town and experiencing financial difficulties, she began working as a call girl to support herself until she managed to become a model.
 Lawyer Jader Marques confirmed in an interview that Samudio participated in fashion shows and editorials, acted in pornographic films from 2005 to 2009, in addition to participating in sexy photoshoots for the erotica producer Brasileirinhas with the artistic name of Fernanda Farias.

 Background

-Eliza Samudio and Bruno had known each other since 2008, according to witnesses.
+Samudio and Bruno had known each other since 2008, according to witnesses.
 Bruno claimed that he met Samudio in May 2009, at a barbecue in Rio de Janeiro.
 According to Bruno, he met Samudio at a party and had sex with her at the home of another Flamengo player, during which his condom broke.
 He claimed that such parties are common among Brazilian athletes.
 After the party, both began to meet frequently, and Samudio left the field of sex work to be with Bruno at his request.
 Despite already being married, Bruno promised that he would separate from his wife to be with Samudio.

 In August 2009, Bruno ended his relationship with Samudio after she announced that she was pregnant with his child and refused to have an abortion.